privacy-scaling-explorations/pse.dev/data/projects/README.md

 ## How to Add a New Project to the Projects List

 #### 1. Create a New Project File:

 - Go to the `../data/projects` folder in your project.
 - Create a new file named `[project_name].ts`

 #### 2. Add Project Details:

 - Open the newly created `[project_name].ts` file.
 - Use the ProjectInterface template to add the necessary details.
-Here’s a basic example (please copy this for a quick start):
+Here's a basic example (please copy this for a quick start):

 ```js
 import { ProjectInterface, ProjectStatus } from "@/lib/types"